-While the film was shooting, Alcatraz the island was still open to the public, and many visitors watched the movie being shot.
-However, on December 15, 1995, the federal government, which owns Alcatraz Island, partially shut it down due to stalled budget talks, and filming continued with no visitors present.
+While the film was shooting, Alcatraz was still open to the public, and many visitors watched the movie being shot.
+However, on December 15, 1995, the federal government, which owns Alcatraz, partially shut it down, due to stalled budget talks, and filming continued with no visitors present.

-Don Simpson was largely responsible for creating the critical Gen. Hummel character.
-Simpson watched a 60 Minutes (1993) segment about the U.S. government's refusal to acknowledge soldiers who had died during covert overseas missions, and later read Col. David H. Hackworth's memoirs which harshly criticized U.S. planning during the Vietnam War.
-He combined these elements into Hummel's character and, as Jonathan Hensleigh described, created "a really compelling villain: a soldier with a noble end but, unfortunately, psychotic means."
+Don Simpson was largely responsible for creating the critical General Hummel character.
+Simpson watched a 60 Minutes (1993) segment about the U.S. government's refusal to acknowledge soldiers who had died during covert overseas missions, and later read Colonel David H. Hackworth's memoirs which harshly criticized U.S. planning during the Vietnam War.
+He combined these elements into Hummel's character and, as Jonathan Hensleigh described, created "a really compelling villain: a soldier with a noble end, but, unfortunately, psychotic means."

-In the scene in the interrogation room where FBI agent Stanley Goodspeed introduces himself to John Mason, John replies "But of course you are".
-This was exactly the same line he used when he met Plenty O'Toole in the casino scene in the Bond film Diamonds are Forever.
+In the scene in the interrogation room where FBI agent Stanley Goodspeed introduces himself to John Mason (Sir Sean Connery), John replies "But of course you are".
+This was exactly the same line he used when he met Plenty O'Toole in the casino scene in the Bond film Diamonds Are Forever (1971).

 The trivia items below may give away important plot points.

-When Stanley and Carla are making love on the roof of their apartment, the Elton John song "Rocket Man" is playing in the background.
-This is the same song that Stanley refers to later in the movie when he kills Capt.
-Darrow.
+When Stanley and Carla are making love on the roof of their apartment, the Sir Elton John song "Rocket Man" is playing in the background.
+This is the same song that Stanley refers to later in the movie (at around one hour 55 minutes) when he kills Captain Darrow.

-Aside from the obvious references to Elton John's "Rocket Man", there is another, more subtle astronaut-themed reference: Maj.
-Baxter's first name is Tom, hence Major Tom, the ill-fated astronaut from David Bowie's "Space Oddity".
+Aside from the obvious references to Sir Elton John's "Rocket Man", there is another, more subtle astronaut-themed reference: Major Baxter's first name is Tom, hence Major Tom, the ill-fated astronaut from David Bowie's "Space Oddity."